 The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 Innovation is supported by the pursuit of diverse thoughts and ideas, and the Foundation team has been consciously curated to include people from a variety of backgrounds.
 Staff range in age from 20s-60s, many with deep Pinellas and St. Petersburg roots.
 The team has experience from public, private, faith and non-profit sectors, and many have achieved the highest certifications possible for their fields.
-56% of Staff are BIPOC, and there is representation from colleagues of color throughout all levels of power and decision making.
+Sixty percent of staff are BIPOC, and there is representation from colleagues of color throughout all levels of power and decision making.

 Years of Combined Experience in Equity Work